solidi/learning-notes/hobbies/plastic-modeling.md

 1. Resist the temptation to touch the model unnecessarily.
 Excessive touching leads to breakage.
 1. Less is more in any application.
 Except when thinning paint.
 Thin more.
 1. Devil is in the detail.
 The more time you spend on detail, the more impactful the piece is.
+1. Always use the right tool, and reserve that tool for its purpose.

 ## Techniques